Andi144/attendance-checker/README.md

-# attendance-checker
 Analysis of course attendance counts.
+The idea is to grab, e.g., all Zoom-meeting participant lists from a certain course and then to check how often students attended.